mapet143/Performance_SpaCy_tools/README.md

 Python version: 3.7.4,
 SpaCy version: 3.1.1.
 You can find the list of the packages we used in the file requirements.txt.
+The exact guidelines for the installations of SpaCy and the language models can be found in the "Report.pdf" file.
+For running the code you have to call the function with the following command: extract_categories(text_path, language), 'text_path' is the path of your textfile and 'language' is the language of the textfile.
+Both are strings and have to be written in quotation marks ("..." or '...').